jailtoncruz/AZ-300/README.md

 ### Analyze resource utilization and consumption
 1. [Configure diagnostic settings on resources](https://docs.microsoft.com/en-gb/azure/azure-monitor/platform/platform-logs-overview#resource-diagnostic-settings)

     -Resource logs: Provide insight into operations that were performed within an Azure resource (the data plane), for example getting a secret from a Key Vault or making a request to a database.
 The content of resource logs varies by the Azure service and resource type.

     --Logs de recursos: Forneça informações sobre as operações executadas em um recurso do Azure (o plano de dados ), por exemplo, obtendo um segredo de um Key Vault ou fazendo uma solicitação a um banco de dados.
 O conteúdo dos logs de recursos varia de acordo com o serviço e o tipo de recurso do Azure.

+    -Activity log: Provides insight into the operations on each Azure resource in the subscription from the outside (the management plane) in addition to updates on Service Health events.
+Use the Activity Log, to determine the what, who, and when for any write operations (PUT, POST, DELETE) taken on the resources in your subscription.
+You can also understand the status of the operation and other relevant properties.
+There is a single Activity log for each Azure subscription.

+    --Registro de Atividade: Fornece informações sobre as operações em cada recurso do Azure na assinatura de fora ( o plano de gerenciamento ), além de atualizações nos eventos de Integridade do Serviço.
+Use o Log de atividades para determinar o quê , quem e quando para qualquer operação de gravação (PUT, POST, DELETE) realizada nos recursos da sua assinatura.
+Você também pode entender o status da operação e outras propriedades relevantes.
+Há um único log de atividades para cada assinatura do Azure.

+    -Azure Active Directory logs: Contains the history of sign-in activity and audit trail of changes made in the Azure Active Directory for a particular tenant.

+    --Logs do Azure Active Directory: Contém o histórico de atividades de entrada e trilha de auditoria das alterações feitas no Azure Active Directory para um inquilino específico.

+    Resource Logs => Portal Azure and AAD logs : Azure Resources Activity log => Logs or Storage : Azure Subscriptions Azure Active Directory Logs : Azure Tenant

 1. [Create baseline for resources](http://bit.ly/2NtxyUp)
 1. [Create and rest alerts](https://docs.microsoft.com/en-gb/azure/azure-monitor/platform/alerts-metric)
 1. [Analyze alerts across subscription](http://bit.ly/2O04aWG)